• Days

 TDS must be deducted if the payment amount in a year exceeds Rs.
 30,000/-.

-Now, a question may arise in your mind whether this threshold limit is the overall limit for all services covered u/s 194J, or it shall be calculated individually for payment of professional fees or technical fees etc?
+Now, a question may arise in your mind: is this threshold limit the overall limit for all services covered u/s 194J, or it shall be calculated individually for payment of professional fees or technical fees etc.

 This limit of Rs.
 30,000/- is not a total limit for all services.
-It shall be calculated individually for payment as professional fees, technical fees, royalty fees, or non-competence fees.
+Payment shall be calculated individually for professional fees, technical fees, royalty fees, or non-competence fees.

 Example 194J applicability: XYZ Ltd made the Following payments to Mr. A